jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 You've already learnt how to call functions unintentionally in previous chapters.
 In the following, we will use the `sd()` function to demonstrate how to call a function.
-It is utilized to calculated the standard deviation.
+It is utilized to calculate the standard deviation.

-Type the name of the function followed by parantheses, such as `sd()`, and the arguments between the parantheses (arguments are seperated by a comma):
+Type the name of the function followed by parentheses, such as `sd()`, and the arguments between the parentheses (arguments are separated by a comma):

 ```r
 # Calculate the standard deviation of 2, 4, 5 and 8